-- the borrower suffered a catastrophic event (i.e. death, divorce, major medical issue) and was temporarily unable to maintain their income stream - economic downturn that resulted in the loss of property value. - As a result of an unexpected job loss, the member(s) were forced to - o accept employment in a lower paying job and/or different industry - o relocate in order to find employment in their field
+- The borrower suffered a catastrophic event (i.e. death, divorce, major medical issue) and was temporarily unable to maintain their income stream - Economic downturn that resulted in the loss of property value - As a result of an unexpected job loss, the borrower(s) were forced to - Accept employment in a lower paying job and/or different industry - o Relocate in order to find employment in their field

-The lender must substantiate the member's claim.
+The lender must substantiate the borrower claim.